 One easy skill that all boarders can learn how to do is put bindings on their board.
 Though it might sound rough, all you need are a few common tools and some general knowledge and you’re good to go.

-This article will teach you how to put bindings on a snowboard so you can easily mount your new board or change bindings whenever you’d like.
+My name is Lorraine, I’m a certified snowboard instructor.
+In this article, I will teach you how to put bindings on a snowboard so you can easily mount your new board or change bindings whenever you’d like.

 Why Install Bindings Yourself?

 I personally love learning new skills.
 It’s fun to be able to fix things up on your own.